dave1010/ceo-bench/dev/CONTEXT.md

 Front end is Next.js.

 Scripts are Python.
-Use OpenAI chat completion API for question generation and grading.
-Offline helpers like `generate_questions.py` and `aggregate_results.py` assist with creating data without API calls.
+Use the `llm` CLI for question generation, answer generation and grading.
+`generate_questions.py` now calls the API using `templates/question_gen_prompt.txt` to create YAML question files. `aggregate_results.py` compiles scoring data.

 ## dirs in project root